lsst/LDM-PMT/index.rst

 The master copy of the Baseline Plan, which includes all planning packages and all milestones is captured in Primavera.
 This is always the authoritative source of truth for the Baseline Plan.

-Information about milestones is also kept in JIRA DM Baseline Plan (DMBP) project, and is periodically synchronized with Primavera.
+Information about milestones is also kept in JIRA DM Long-range Planning (DLP) project, and is periodically synchronized with Primavera.
 Having milestones in JIRA is, in particular, useful for expressing blocking relationships between milestones and epics between different teams.